the-experts/ccnl-christmas-challenge/README.md

 quarkus dev
 ```

+The image will be available on: http://localhost:8080/xmas/vibesAtCCNL

+Or will be generated when executing the test file.

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

 ## Packaging and running the application